Frequently Asked Questions

 Q. What is the value of the bursary?

 The value of the bursary is set each year by the Board and may vary from time to time.
 For the coming year, bursars in their first year will receive seven hundred and fifty pounds; bursars in second year and above will receive one thousand pounds per annum.

 Q. How and when is the bursary paid?

-Bursaries are paid as an annual lump sum, either by cheque sent to your home address, or by direct bank transfer (preferred).
+Bursaries are paid as an annual lump sum by direct bank transfer.
 Bursaries are normally paid in late September, but this may be delayed if we have not received references (for new bursars) or a copy of your current SAAS award letter (for all bursars) by then.
 Please note, we need to see a copy of your SAAS award letter, not your letter from the Student Loans Company Ltd.